happypsyduck/fiatdex-gateway/README.md

 # Simple FiatDex Gateway
 This is a simple browser-based interface to interact with the FiatDex protocol.
 All code is client based via javascript and it does not connect to any centralized server.
 FiatDex is a trustless fiat to crypto swap process.
-It uses game theory to incentivise each trader to complete the swap, otherwise face punishment.
+It uses game theory to incentivise each trader to complete a swap, otherwise face punishment for misbehaving.
 There are no arbitrators required or verification needed.
-There are no trade limits but as this is new software, trade carefully.
+There are no trade limits but as this is new software, trade responsibly.

 Contract source: https://etherscan.io/address/0x2c110867ca90e43d372c1c2e92990b00ea32818b (Same on Rinkeby testnet)